Manage report acceleration

 The Reports Using This Summary section lists the reports that are associated with the summary, along with their owner and home app.
-Click on a search title to drill down to the detail page for that search.
-Similar searches (searches that all transform the same root search with different reporting commands, for example) can use the same summary.
+Click on a report title to drill down to the detail page for that report.
+Similar reports (reports with search strings that all transform the same root search with different transforming commands, for example) can use the same summary.

 The Details section provides a set of metrics about the summary.

 Summarization Load and Access Count are mirrored from the main Report Acceleration Summaries page.
 See the subtopic "Use the Report Acceleration Summaries page," above, for more information.

 Size on Disk shows you how much space the summary takes up in terms of storage.
 You can use this metric along with the Summarization Load and Access Count to determine which summaries ought to be deleted.

 Note: If the Size value stays at 0.00MB it means that Splunk Enterprise is not currently generating this summary because the reports associated with it either don't have enough events (at least 100k hot bucket events are required) or the projected summary size is over 10% of the bucket with which the report is associated.
 Splunk Enterprise will periodically check this report and automatically create a summary for it when it meets the criteria for summary creation.

 Summary range is the range of time spanned by the summary, always relative to the present moment.
 You set this up when you define the report that populates the summary.
 For more information, see the subtopic "Set report acceleration summary time ranges," above.